Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Infection, which can be treated with topical antibiotic cream

-If your skin becomes inflamed and painful during treatment, see your doctor.
+If your skin becomes inflamed and painful during treatment, see your healthcare provider.

 IV chemotherapy can affect cells in many parts of the body.
 The side effects depend on the medicines used, but some common side effects include: